WHY Does Yorkshire Terrier Shed Hair? plus other FAQ!

 • Not shed

-Neither of the above are entirely true.
+Neither of the above is entirely true.
 So let’s look at what the difference is and how this applies to Yorkie shedding issues.

 The growth cycle and texture are two primary factors that separate hair from fur in regard to dogs: